 - freedom from fear and distress.

-- Failures of the regulatory framework to protect animal welfare should be addressed, noting that prohibition should be used to protect the welfare of animals where the regulatory framework fails to do so.
+- Failures of the regulatory framework to protect animal welfare should be addressed, noting that prohibition of certain animals or practices should be used to protect the welfare of animals where the regulatory framework fails to do so.

-- Ensure that Council’s plans for parks and gardens respect the fodder, habitat and movement corridors of wildlife.
+- Ensure that Council’s plans for parks and gardens respect and enrich the fodder, habitat and movement corridors of wildlife.

-- Increasing the re-homing rates for cats and dogs within the City’s stray animal management program and ensure that veterinary treatment is available to all animals upon admission.
+- Increase the re-homing rates for cats and dogs within the City’s stray animal management program and ensure that veterinary treatment is available to all animals upon admission.

 - Ensure that decisions to manage stray animals in house or using outside providers are strategically made in the best interests of animals.